It was in Kent that Julius Caesar landed in 55 BC and uttered the immortal line: "I came, I saw, I conquered".

 The site for All Saints Church was purchased in 1911 for £52 10s.
 Lady Lonsdale laid the foundation stone on 1 November of the same year.
 Money to pay for the building was collected from the villagers.
 A survey of Hempstead in 1911 showed the population stood at 245 and 74 went to church regularly.

 Hempstead school was built in 1907 and opened with 22 pupils.
 Many children had a long walk to school, whatever the weather.
 The youngsters also came from Wigmore, as there was no school there.
 The footpath they used ran from Spekes Road to the school through the valley.
 Children also walked from Sharstead, Capstone and the Wagon-at-Hale.
 By about 1911 the number of pupils had swollen to about 80.
 School records for 2 April 1917 read "Heavy snowstorm - only 30 children present out of 130 on roll".

 The development of Hempstead Valley started in 1974 and was planned as a major district centre, of originally approx 250,000 square foot in size.
 In the early 1990's the Phase I extension was built which is home to 80,000 sq ft M&S, which was completely refurbished in 2007.

-Hempstead Valley was Kent's first out of town shopping centre and is home to Kent's largest Sainsbury's (originally called Savacentre) and Medway's only M&S with a Food Hall and a range of over 50 retailers.
+Hempstead Valley was Kent's first out of town shopping centre and is home to one of Kent's largest Sainsbury's (originally called Savacentre) and Medway's largest M&S with a Food Hall and a range of over 50 retailers.
 The original Picnic Parlour at Hempstead Valley was the UK's first Food Court and the centre was modelled on successful complexes in North America.
 It was originally planned to be an open air shopping centre but the concept was changed to a covered shopping complex.
-The innovative Savacentre hypermarket at Hempstead Valley opened on 17th October 1978 and the centre celebrated its 30th birthday in 2008.
+The innovative Savacentre hypermarket at Hempstead Valley opened on 17th October 1978 and the centre will be celebrating its 40th birthday in October 2018.